This is where everything begins.

 5.3.2 On a Deeper Level

-- What’s truly good: fulfilling true-desires (depending on the ‘level of experience’).185Giving pleasure pills to an entity, who has free will, doesn’t serve what truly matters: intrigue.
+- What’s truly good: fulfilling true-desires (depending on the ‘level of experience’).

 5.3.3 Morality Comes First

-- Fundamentally, I don’t live for society.188The individual is only part of society so long as it benefits himself.189My existence precedes society reality.
+- Fundamentally, I don’t live for society.136The individual is only part of society so long as it benefits himself.

 5.3.4 Justice